Go directly to product information

 • beta-pinene (17.4%)

-• bicyclogermacene-D (4.4%), responsible for the wood odor,
+• bicyclogermacen-D (4.4%), responsible for the wood scent,

-• alpha-phellandrene (approximately 2%), also called eucalyptus
+• alpha-phellandrene (approx. 2%), also known as eucalyptus

 Features: